pathak-ashutosh/plant-seeds-classification/README.md

 (This will create two list files and two rec files, one for both train data and test data)
 * After running these commands successfully, open the .ipynb file using jupyter notebook and run the cells.

-##### This project is licenced under the MIT Licence - see the LICENCE.md file for details
+##### This project is licenced under the MIT Licence - see the [LICENCE](https://github.com/m3rc3n4ry/plant-seeds-classification/blob/master/LICENSE) file for more details.

+If you find some problem running this model, feel free to raise an issue.